- Ed Balls

 - Net Worth : Millions

-Former Member of Parliament from the British House of Commons, Ed Balls’ net worth is estimated to be in the millions
+Ed Balls net worth – we calculate that the former Member of Parliament from the British House of Commons is estimated to be worth millions

 Edward Michael “Ed” Balls was born on February 25, 1967 to Carolyn Janet Riseborough and Zoology professor Michael Balls, in Norwich.
 His dad shifted the family along with his siblings (Andrew and Joanna) to Keyworth village, Nottinghamshire (1975), following an appointment at the University of Nottingham Medical School.